ziyuliu1999/fastMN/README.md

 `fast_dmatnorm`: Calculate PDF of the matrix normal distribution

-`fast_rmatnorm`: Calculate CDF of the matrix normal distribution
+`fast_pnormmat`: Calculate CDF of the matrix normal distribution

 ## Example